 If you want, you can easily make this mango chicken curry in a slow cooker or in a pressure cooker.

 For the slow cooker version, transfer to a slow cooker when the liquid and chicken is added in and cook for 6-8 hours on low or 4-5 hours on high.
 Reserve the frozen peas until just before serving, store through and allow to sit for 5 minutes before eating.

-In the pressure cooker: When you add the liquid and chicken back into the dish, pop the pressure lid on and cook for 20 minutes.
+In the pressure cooker or instant pot: When you add the liquid and chicken back into the dish, pop the pressure lid on and cook for 20 minutes.
 Don't put the frozen peas in until cooking has ended.
 The residual heat will be enough to heat them through.